Heart disease in dogs

 Other drugs used to treat heart disease include beta blockers, nitroglycerine to immediately dilate the veins, or digitalis to control a rapid heartbeat.
 Diuretics such as Lasix help manage fluid accumulation in the lungs or elsewhere.

-It's important to draw a distinction between heart disease and heart failure.
-Heart failure comes as the result of heart disease.
-It's rarely a sudden event, but more likely a progressive failure of the body's organs because of a failing heart.
-ACE inhibitors are often used to improve a heart failure patient's quality of life.
+It’s important to draw a distinction between heart disease and heart failure.
+Heart failure comes as a result of heart disease.
+It’s rarely a sudden event, but more likely a progressive failure of the body’s organs because of a failing heart.
+ACE inhibitors are often used to improve a heart failure patient’s quality of life.

 If properly treated, a dog can live a longer and more comfortable life than with no treatment.
-That may not be the answer you want--but heart disease is a wide-ranging condition that defies a prognosis without the help of your vet.
+That may not be the answer you want, but heart disease is a wide-ranging condition that defies a prognosis without the help of your vet.
 Be sure to be honest about your concerns and the outlook for your dog.

 How to prevent heart disease